prakol16/ggp_template/README.md

-# Toolchain for Writing General Game Players
+# Toolchain for writing General Game Players

 This simple script allows you to build and organize sophisticated general game playing (GGP)